Employee Accommodation Policy

 Minority Impact Statement: The policy does not have any disproportionate or unique impact on UIC’s minority students, staff, or faculty.

-Who Should Read the Policy: All UIC personnel including all faculty, Academic Professional, Civil Service and contract employees.
+Who Should Read the Policy: All UIC personnel, including all faculty, Academic Professionals, Civil Service, and contract employees.

 Related Laws, Regulations, Statutes, and Policies: